Goodfluence Tour Sustainability

 Three years ago I started my journey of sustainable living.
 I wanted to understand my surroundings and stop being a part of the destruction.
 I knew there was a lot of crap going on out there and I decided I didn’t want to be a part of it anymore.
 I watched a lot of documentaries, read some books, and started to pay attention to my surroundings.
 But what I did was different from most because I acted on what I learned.
 I made a list of changes I wanted to make and hung it up in my kitchen with a goal to check things off each week.
 I did a lot quickly, but even today am still making changes.
 My life has transformed over the three years and I’ve come a long way from the beer chugging, gas guzzling, packaged food eating, consumerist college student that I once was.

 If you would like to be happy, healthy, free, and live in a manner that is beneficial to Earth, your community, and yourself, then I’d like to help you.
-I have cycled across America leading the way to a more sustainable nation.
+I have cycled across the United States leading the way to a more sustainable nation.
 I’m going to lay out how you can get what you’re looking for.
 I’m going to explain both my philosophy of sustainability, and also some detailed examples of how I put my philosophy into action.
 First, the philosophy will explain the utterly important elements that I recommend you keep in mind to be successful on your personal journey of sustainable living.
-Second, the practical details and examples of how I lived on this tour across America will help you adapt simple changes into your own life.
+Second, the practical details and examples of how I lived on this tour across the United States will help you adapt simple changes into your own life.
 I speak of my own actions because I have chosen to let my life be my message and the best way that I know to do that is to lead by example.
 My purpose and my passion is to help you, and in turn help the world be happy, healthy, and free.

 Part 1: The Philosophy of Sustainability